 This chapter contains the procedure required for initial start up and amplifier calibration.
-The SMA7110 series amplifiers can be configured to run in velocity mode (6.3) and current mode (6.4).
+The SMA7115 amplifier can be configured to run in velocity mode (6.3) and current mode (6.4).

 Required Equipment: Oscilloscope, voltmeter & battery box.
 The battery box serves as a step input voltage command, applying and removing a flashlight battery can also be used for this function.
-Glentek sells a battery box BB-700 which is ideal for this function.
+Glentek sells a battery box, BB-700, which is ideal for this function.